SuperOfficeDocs/superoffice-docs/docs/api/api-reference/soap/Services88/AI/GuessCategory.md

 ---
-uid: services88-ai-guesscategory
 title: Services88.AIAgent.GuessCategory SOAP
-Generated: true
+generated: 1
+uid: Services88-AI-GuessCategory
 ---

-# Services88 AI GuessCategory SOAP
+# Services88 AI GuessCategory

 SOAP request and response examples **Remote/Services88/AI.svc** Implemented by the <see cref="M:SuperOffice.Services88.IAIAgent.GuessCategory">SuperOffice.Services88.IAIAgent.GuessCategory</see> method.

 ## GuessCategory

-Given a ticket's subject and message body, guess the ticket category it should be placed in
+Given a ticket's id, guess the ticket category it should be placed in.
+Currently this is based on the first message in the ticket

-* **subject:** Ticket subject
-* **text:** Ticket body text (not HTML)
+* **ticketId:** Id of ticket to guess category for

-**Returns:** Suggested ticket category full name
+**Returns:** Suggested ticket category ID

 [WSDL file for Services88/AI](../Services88-AI.md)